cdscih/interviews-prep/system_design/README.md

 The difference between clustered and non clustered indexes is that clustered indexes are linked to the real data, non-clustered only reference the real data so they can be sorted, and filtered, in a different way than the real data.

+### DBs Storage Scaling (sharding)

+To scale the capacity/storage of dbs you either want to parition the tables in sub tables each having a subset of the original columns, which is a vertical type of scaling, or each having a subset of rows, which would be an horizontal type of scaling.

+The way you would partition horizontally a table is by taking a column which stores some sort of ID, like user ids or locations ids, hash it, then divide the load through doing a mod of the result of the hash.

+NOTE: Using a single hash function will make you have issues once you need to add more capacity to the db.
+The way you could solve that is by using a partion to store inside other N partitions, like recursive calls, or by using [Consisten Hashing](https://youtu.be/zaRkONvyGr8).

 ### DBs Reads Scaling